Body Image Perceptions Among Sorority and Non-Sorority Women at a Rural Southeastern University

 Winston-Morgan, Kiley, Joanne Chopak-Foss, Laura Gunn.

-"Body Image Perceptions Among Sorority and No-sorority Women at a Rural Southeastern University."
+"Body Image Perceptions Among Sorority and Non-Sorority Women at a Rural Southeastern University."